gwilson152/TimeVault-Svelte/README.md

 - Billed status

 ### Clients
-Clients are organizations or individuals who you perform work for.
+Clients are businesses or individuals who you perform work for.
 Each client has:
 - Name
 - Hourly rate